ansys/scade-design-rules/doc/source/rules/user_defined_operators/separate_file_name_operators.rst

 Rationale
 ---------
-This ensures that multifile management properties are homogeneous across a model.
+This ensures that multi-file management properties are homogeneous across a model.
 When Separate File Name is checked, each operator is saved into its own individual file, facilitating teamwork across a model.

 Verification
 ------------